Herbert Böttcher: Early life

 Böttcher was born in Prökuls, East Prussia (today, Priekulė, Lithuania) the son of a local politician, and attended the Memel gymnasium.
 After passing his Abitur, he studied law at the University of Königsberg, the University of Munich and the University of Vienna.
 In 1925 he became active in the Corps Littuania, a German Student Corps in Königsberg.
 He was awarded a Doctor of Laws degree in May 1931 at the University of Leipzig.
 After passing the state law examination in 1933, he settled into practice as a lawyer and notary in Memel.

 In the interwar years, Memelland had been ceded by Germany in the Versailles Treaty and was governed by Lithuania.
-Böttcher was active in the Socialist People's Community of the Memel Region (Sozialistische Volksgemeinschaft des Memelgebiets,SOVOG) and became involved in political agitation on behalf of reunification of the region with Germany.
-Along with dozens of other agitators around this time, he was brought to trial, convicted of actions against the state and imprisoned in 1934.
-After being released, he was elected to the Parliament of the Klaipėda Region in September 1935 as a representative of the Unified German List.
+Böttcher was active in the Socialist People's Community of the Memel Region (Sozialistische Volksgemeinschaft des Memelgebiets, SOVOG) and became involved in political agitation on behalf of reunification of the region with Germany.
+Along with dozens of other agitators around this time, he was brought to trial, convicted of actions against the state and sentenced to eight years in prison in 1934.
+After being released from prison in 1937, Böttcher was elected to the Parliament of the Klaipėda Region in September 1935 as a representative of the Unified German List.
 In January 1939, Böttcher became one of the six members of the Directorate of the Klaipėda Region, the region's executive.
 (His father Otto, had served as the Directorate President in 1931–1932.)
 Böttcher remained in office until the German ultimatum to Lithuania resulted in the cession of Memelland to Germany on 23 March 1939.